Recreational Boating Incident and Fatalities in Oregon

 Boaters need to make sure they have the necessary skill and required equipment for the waters they enter.
 While accidents happen for a variety of reasons, 85-90% or more of fatalities could be prevented if the victims wore life jackets.
 The annual statistics illustrate this point very well.

-The Marine Board tracks all boating related fatalities, motorized and manually powered.
+The Marine Board tracks all boating-related fatalities (paddle, oar, sail, and motor).

 The largest percentage of accidents and fatalities occur on rivers or in the Pacific Ocean's surf zone.